btholt/intro-to-web-dev-v2/lessons/final-thoughts.md

 Please give this course a star on GitHub if you liked it.
 It helps make it more visible to others and gives it credibility.
 [Click here][gh] and click the star in the top right.
 Thanks.

 Finally, I asked my Twitter followers for any words of encouragement.
-Click on the tweet and see what people had to say.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Hey!
-I&#39;m teaching an intro to web dev course on <a href="https://twitter.com/FrontendMasters?ref_src=twsrc%5Etfw">@FrontendMasters</a> on Tuesday &amp; on the last section I want tweets of encouragement for new devs.
-Could you respond to this tweet with advice &amp; encouragement to a newly minted developer?
-Speak directly to them: &quot;You are awesome&quot; etc.</p>&mdash; Brian Holt (@holtbt) <a href="https://twitter.com/holtbt/status/995811639277510657?ref_src=twsrc%5Etfw">May 13, 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+You have seen some below, cheering you on as you went.
+[Here][tweets] is a full of list.
+You deserve all the praise we can give for getting here.

 # Thank You ❤️ ️

+[tweets]: tweets